dotnet/msbuild/documentation/specs/proposed/BuildCheck-Architecture.md

 ## Handling the Distributed Model

-We want to get some bnefits (mostly inbox analyzers agility) from hosting BuildCheck infrastructure in worker nodes, but foremost we should prevent leaking the details of this model into public API and OM, until we are sure we cannot achive all goals from just entrypoint node from `BuildEventArgs` (which will likely never happen - as the build should be fully reconstructable from the `BuildEventArgs`).
+We want to get some benefits (mostly inbox analyzers agility) from hosting BuildCheck infrastructure in worker nodes, but foremost we should prevent leaking the details of this model into public API and OM, until we are sure we cannot achive all goals from just entrypoint node from `BuildEventArgs` (which will likely never happen - as the build should be fully reconstructable from the `BuildEventArgs`).

 How we'll internally handle the distributed model:
 * Each node will have just a single instance of infrastructure (`IBuildCheckManager`) available (registered via the MSBuild DI - `IBuildComponentHost`).
 This applies to a entrypoint node with inproc worker node as well.